-On January 1, 2020, the Company adopted ASC 326, which replaced the incurred loss methodology with an expected loss methodology that is referred to as CECL.
-As a result, the Company recorded a decrease to the allowance for credit losses of \$3.2 million at January 1, 2020.
-At December 31, 2021, the allowance for credit losses to total loans represented 1.36% of total loans, compared to 1.42% at December 31, 2020.
-The decrease in the allowance for credit loss during 2021 was primarily driven by a reversal of provision during 2021 based on sustained improvements in the economy, both nationally and in Oklahoma, which reduced the amount of expected credit loss within the loan portfolio.
-This reduction was partially offset by additional allowance for credit loss required by newly acquired loans purchased with credit deterioration.
+The Company determines its provision for credit losses and allowance for credit losses using the expected loss methodology that is referred to as the CECL model.
+The allowance for credit losses is measured on a collective (pool) basis when similar risk characteristics exist.
+At December 31, 2022, the allowance for credit losses to total loans represented 1.33% of total loans, compared to 1.36% at December 31, 2021.
+The increase in the allowance for credit losses during 2022 was related to the additional allowance for credit losses required for newly acquired loans and loan growth.
+The decrease in the allowance for credit losses during 2021 was driven by a reversal of a pandemic-related provision during 2021 based on sustained improvements in the economy, both nationally and in the Company's markets, which reduced the amount of expected credit losses within the loan portfolio.
+This reduction was partially offset by additional allowance for credit losses required for newly acquired loans.

 The overall credit quality of the Company's loan portfolio has remained strong.
-Net charge-offs were \$7.0 million and \$22.8 million for the years ended 2021 and 2020, respectively.
-The amount of net loan charge-offs is relatively low, equating to 0.11% and 0.35% of average total loans for the years ended December 31, 2021 and 2020, respectively.
+Net charge-offs were \$1.3 million and \$7.0 million for the years ended 2022 and 2021, respectively.
+The amount of net loan charge-offs is relatively low, equating to 0.02% and 0.11% of average total loans for the years ended December 31, 2022 and 2021, respectively.
 If unforeseen adverse changes occur in the national or local economy, or in the credit markets, it would be reasonable to expect that the allowance for credit losses would increase in future periods.